 - 9.1 With regard to the specifics of the subject application the Association also makes the following submissions: - 1.
-The proposed farm is within an area dominated by marine farms and where it is most probable that cumulative inshore ecological impact from marine farming is already above acceptable levels. - 2.
-The proposed farm will enclose 827 meters, i.e. almost a kilometre, of inshore rock and hard substrata habitat. - 3.
-The proposed farm extends beyond 200M from MLWM and thus fails the standard for discretionary consideration as prescribed in section 35.4.2.9 (b) of the MRSRP. - 4.
-The proposed farm will materially alter the required navigation route around the Camel Point headland and infringes discretionary activity assessment criterion 35.4.2.9.1.3(d) and (e).
-It is no concession to be able to navigate through or inside a marine farm, neither of which can be undertaken safely nor at any more than 5 knots under maritime law. - 5.
-The proposed farm infringes discretionary activity criteria 35.4.2.9.1.3(i) as the proposed farm would be over a kilometre long with no provision for access ways. - 6.
-The proposed farm will be located close to a reef located to the east of the proposed site.
-The Association believes that the recreational and ecological impact of a mussel farm on a reef area in close proximity will of itself be a more than minor impact.
-The heightened ecological risks from marine farming in close proximity to reefs, including in relatively higher current areas, is well documented1. - 7.
-Other negative impacts, such as recreational, navigational, and visual impacts in general, are dismissed by the applicant as minor, being marginal only to the impact of the already existing marine arms in the area.
-Accepting such a proposition sets a dangerous precedent of an uncontrolled framework for the receipt and processing of more and more non-complying consent applications without any cumulative environmental parameters at all.
+The proposed farm is within an area dominated by marine farms and where it is most probable that cumulative inshore ecological impact from marine farming is already above acceptable levels.

-- 8. No cost benefit analysis of the proposal is provided and no information or data is provided from which a cost benefit analysis can be undertaken.
-This is a further serious deficiency in the application. - 9.
+- 2. The proposed farm extends beyond 200M from MLWM and thus fails the standard for discretionary consideration as prescribed in section 35.4.2.9(b) of the MRSRP. - 3.
+The proposed farm also wraps around a headland and blatantly breaches discretionary activity assessment criterion 35.4.2.9.1.3 (d) and (e). - 4.
+The proposed farm will effectively ring fence a fishing and snorkelling reef well used by Sounds residents and visitors.
+The Association believes that the recreational, navigational and ecological impact of the mussel farm on this reef area alone will be of a more than minor impact.
+The heightened ecological risks from marine farming in close proximity to reefs, including in relatively higher current areas, is well documented1. - 5.
+Other negative impacts, such as biological threat, recreational, navigational, and visual impacts in general, are dismissed by the applicant as minor, being marginal only to the impact of the already existing marine farms in the area.
+Accepting such a proposition sets a dangerous precedent of an uncontrolled framework for the receipt and processing of more and more non-complying consent applications without any cumulative environmental parameters at all. - 6.
+No cost benefit analysis of the proposal is provided and no information or data is provided from which a cost benefit analysis can be undertaken.
+This is a further serious deficiency in the Application. - 7.
 The application fails the discretionary activity criteria of the Marlborough Sounds Resource Management Plan.
 It also offends against the objectives and policies of the New Zealand Coastal Policy Statement and The Marlborough Regional Policy Statement.
-It stands to have a more than minor environmental impact and fails the legislative tests as prescribed in sections 104 and 104D of the Resource Management Act 1991.
+It stands to have a more than minor environmental impact and fails the legislative tests for the activity as prescribed in sections 104 and 104D of the Resource Management Act 1991.